50,37 €

 Berberine, atherosclerosis and healthy lipid levels

 Berberine's antioxidant, anti-proliferative, and anti-inflammatory actions inhibit aberrant cell behaviors, such as oxidative stress, proliferation, migration, recruitment, adhesion, and inflammation in cardiovascular diseases.
-Those actions and have been widely substantiated in cell experiments, animal models, and human studies.[12]
+Those actions have been widely substantiated in cell experiments, animal models, and human studies.[12]

 Berberine protects endothelial cells from cytokines and inflammatory factors to attenuate vessel remodeling.
 It also inhibits stimulated vascular smooth muscle cells proliferation to prevent vascular stenosis.
 Vascular endothelial dysfunction is an early sign in atherosclerosis.
 Berberine inhibits endothelial dysfunction and boosts endothelial's regeneration process.
 [12,13]